The parish church of S. Maria a Trevi is the "official" subject

 The overall design of the fountain resembles that of a Roman triumphal arch, in particular of Arco di Costantino, the restoration of which was promoted by Pope Clement XII.
 The reference to ancient Rome was emphasized by the two tritons acting as horse tamers.
 They are evocative of Castor and Pollux, the twin demigods who protected the Romans.
 Castor in particular was known as a horse tamer: Castor, skill'd to guide the rapid horse - Francis Fawkes, The Argonautics of Apollonius Rhodius (1780) - Book I

-Triton blowing into a conch shell by Pietro Bracci, which brings to mind Fontana del Tritone by Gian Lorenzo Bernini (another image of this triton can be seen in that used as background for this page)
+Triton blowing into a conch shell by Pietro Bracci, which brings to mind Fontana del Tritone by Gian Lorenzo Bernini (another image of this triton can be seen in that used as background for this page and from a different angle in the historical section)

 Nicola Salvi had to face a major difficulty when he designed the project for the fountain.
 The water of Acqua Vergine ran just above the ground level.
 In 1627 at Piazza di Spagna Pietro Bernini, the father of Gian Lorenzo, placed Fontana della Barcaccia, which was supplied by Acqua Vergine, in the lowest possible position.
 Salvi greatly emphasized the decoration of the lower part of the fountain in order to attract the attention of the viewer to that.
 The arch does not house water spouts.